WWE Rumors: Huge Angle For Seth Rollins To Lose Intercontinental Title Scrapped By WWE, Per ‘WrestleVotes’

 The feud between Seth Rollins and Dean Ambrose is continuing on with a match at TLC in their near future, but it may likely end up going on past that too.
 Right now, the WWE Intercontinental Title is going to be on the line between the two former members of The Shield, but that wasn’t always what bookers had in mind.
 The original plan actually called for Ambrose to cost Rollins the title and it would have given another superstar his first title win.

 Both of the former Shield brothers have been battling it out for a couple weeks now, and it has become quite ugly.
-One week on Monday Night Raw, Dean Ambrose even brought up Roman Reigns’ leukemia battle returning and used it in a promo to say that was his punishment for all the bad things they did in The Shield.
+One week on Monday Night Raw, Dean Ambrose even brought up Roman Reigns’ leukemia returning and used it in a promo to say that was his punishment for all the bad things they did in The Shield.

-As reported by Inquisitr, that won’t be the only time that Reigns’ illness will be used as a storyline angle even though many WWE fans weren’t happy with it.
+As reported by the Inquisitr, that won’t be the only time that Reigns’ illness will be used as a storyline angle even though many WWE fans weren’t happy with it.
 Still, this whole feud was scheduled to get even bigger, but WWE scrapped some of the original plans.

 According to the official Twitter account of WrestleVotes, Dean Ambrose was set to cost Seth Rollins the Intercontinental Title.
 That would have obviously angered Rollins, but fans would have been happy seeing the belt land in the hands of a new fan-favorite – Elias.